SandyaS72/beautiful-jekyll/_posts/2018-08-13-Lavinia-Project-Test.md

 Given a confidence interval, the actual shooting percentage can fall ANYWHERE in the confidence interval.
 We can't be any more confident about values closer to the observed proportion than values further away within the interval.
 Therefore, **it is important that the entire confidence interval be above the threshold for inclusion in the club to ensure that a player can actually shoot as well as the club dictates.** Even if the lower bound of the confidence interval is 0.01 below the threshold for inclusion in the club, we cannot confidently rule out the possibility that the player's actual shooting percentage is in that small range below the threshold for inclusion in the club.

 So, how much better than the threshold will a player have to shoot to be admitted into the club?
 That will depend on the number of shots the player attempts.
 More shots attempted will lead to a narrower confidence interval, so the proportion observed won’t have to be as high for the lower bound of the confidence interval to be above the threshold for inclusion in the club.

+{: .box-note}
+**Key Takeaway:** Players must actually shoot above the required thresholds for inclusion in the club in order to be 95% confident that their performance is actually above those thresholds.

 ## An Example